w4bo/AA2526-unibo-phddataplat/slides/03-metadata.md

   * Requires wrappers: what does the system capture?
     * Based on data type and/or application
     * A comprehensive monitoring is practically unfeasible

-* Push strategy
+Push strategy

   * The system passively receives new metadata
   * Requires an API layer
   * Mandatory for operational metadata

-Knowledge representation
+#

 # Knowledge representation

-* A classification of functionalities enabled by metadata
+A classification of functionalities enabled by metadata

   * Semantic enrichment
     * Generating a description of the context of data, e.g., with tags, to make them more interpretable and understandable
   * Data indexing